Water and Development: Commodification, Ecology and Globalisation (Development Studies)

 - Term 2

-Teaching will take the form of a two hour lecture and a one hour tutorial each week.
+Teaching will take the form of a weekly two hour seminar.

 Method of assessment

-60% exam, 40% coursework.
-Students will be expected to submit one written assignment of no more than 4000 words.
+100% coursework.
+Students will be expected to submit one essay worth 70% and a book review worth 30% of the final grade.
 Resubmission of coursework regulations apply.